SaberSwordBoy/NaughtyOrNice/README.md

 # Sound Effects

 There's a lot of sounds in this project, most of them are the voice files that it plays to tell you if you are naughty or nice.
-These are in the voices folder, and we made using a website called acapela box.
+These are in the voices folder, and were made using a website called acapela box.
 It's got some really cool text to speech, like the one for this, and even one that sounds like yoda! https://acapela-box.com/AcaBox/index.php

 The rest of the sound effects were downloaded off of http://productioncrate.com, and played in a certain order when the raspi recieves the "buildup" command from the arduino